Skip to main content

 Graduate Coordinator

-My second book, Life in Language: Mission Feminists and the Emergence of a New Protestant Subject (Chicago, 2025) explores the often problematic connection between "women" and "words" in Christianity.
-I focus on a case study of the so-called "mission feminists" in early-twentieth-century Norway - a group of women who used new language practices (new ways of speaking, listening, reading, and writing) to advocate for women's greater status in Christian organizations.
+My second book, Life in Language: Mission Feminists and the Emergence of a New Protestant Subject is part of the series "Class 200: New Studies in Religion" (Chicago, 2025).
+It explores the often problematic connection between "women" and "words" in Christianity.
+I focus on a case study of the so-called "mission feminists" in early-twentieth-century Norway - a group of women who used new language practices (new ways of speaking, listening, reading, and writing) to advocate for women's greater status in Protestant organizations.
 Their linguistic experiments combined their words and their bodies in different material-discursive configurations.
 While scholars often argue that Protestantism drives toward dematerialization, aiming to separate language from materiality, the mission feminists show us the opposite: they give us a glimpse into the material-discursive multiplicity of Protestant modern subjects.
-The book is forthcoming from the Class 200 series at Chicago in March 2025.

 My publications are available at: ingiehovland.net/publications